Aligning with the Sustainable Development Goals

 Investors Group offers mortgages that incentivize energy-efficient homes and renovations making them eligible for mortgage insurance premium savings.

 We work collaboratively with our third parties to extend our responsible management philosophy through our Third Party Code of Conduct, and to encourage more sustainable products and services.
 In 2017 and in 2018, as part of our Third Party Code deployment, we reached out to new key suppliers, consultants, advisors and other business partners, asking them to confirm their compliance to the requirements of our Code.

 As a group, we are committed to playing our part in accelerating climate action and finding suitable financial solutions.
 From an investment standpoint, we are helping finance cleaner and renewable energy projects through Great-West Life.
 Despite our limited environmental impact as a holding company, we make every effort to conserve resources, improve energy efficiency, and manage waste effectively.
 Together with our major operating subsidiaries, we continued to reduce our GHG emissions and implement innovative environmental initiatives.
-In 2017, we were once again recognized for our efforts by the CDP, as were Power Corporation, Great-West Lifeco and IGM Financial, all obtaining a score of A- (Leadership).
-We are proud to mention that among the 2017 CDP respondents in the financial services sector, four of the six top ranked Canadian companies were members of the Power Corporation group.
+In 2018, both Power Financial and Power Corporation obtained a score of A (Leadership), making it on the CDP A List, along with 125 other companies worldwide.
+With IGM Financial also obtaining an “A” score, earning a place on the A list, and Great-West Lifeco scoring “A-”, four of the five top ranked Canadian financial services companies are members of the Power Corporation group.

 Together with our major operating subsidiaries, we are promoting justice for all and supporting human rights in society.
 For example, our parent company Power Corporation and our subsidiaries, Great-West Life, London Life, Canada Life, and Investors Group, collectively made a significant commitment to the launch of the Canadian Museum for Human Rights.
 The museum’s mandate is to explore the subject of human rights in order to enhance the public’s understanding of human rights, to promote respect for others, and to encourage reflection and dialogue.

 Charitable Giving Funds